PPCHE RELEASE NUMBER: 5

 • the Penn Parsed Corpus of Modern British English, second edition (PPCMBE2).

 The 2016 release adds 2 million words to the Modern British English corpus, for a total of 3 million words, and includes a substantial number of corrections to the other corpora in the series.
-In addition, several small changes have been made to streamline the annotation guidelines.
+In addition, several small changes were made to streamline the annotation guidelines (2016 version of guidelines).

-Questions concerning the annotation or search of the PPCHE should be sent to Beatrice Santorini at beatrice DOT santorini AT gmail DOT com.
-This is also the address to send reports of annotation errors, so that we can continue to improve the quality of the corpora.
+Please direct questions concerning the PPCHE to Beatrice Santorini at beatrice DOT santorini AT gmail DOT com, especially reports of annotation errors, so that we can continue to improve the quality of the corpora.

 Acknowledgments